wkawabe/wkawabe.github.io/_pages/about.md

 News
 ------
+* I have successfully defended my doctoral dissertation and will be receiving my Ph.D.!
 * We are presenting [a poster](https://asia.siggraph.org/2024/presentation/?id=pos_149&sess=sess198#038;sess=sess198) at SIGGRAPH Asia 2024.
 We also uploaded [a longer manuscript on arXiv](https://arxiv.org/abs/2411.18908).
 * We are now recruiting SVs for [ETRA2025](https://etra.acm.org/2025/)!
 Please complete [the Google form](https://docs.google.com/forms/d/e/1FAIpQLSfbpyajIHWt4IubIoC7R4HiSyQlmymli8Ebjx0miuo31Dnd-Q/viewform?usp=sf_link) to submit your application!
 * We published [a paper on text-based image generation](https://doi.org/10.1109/ACCESS.2024.3486055) in IEEE Access.